primriq/BigDataEngineering/HDFS_Practical_Assignment_1.md

 4. Review the directory structure to confirm that archive and backup directories exist and contain expected files.

 **Expected Outcome**
-Students understand safe file reorganization within HDFS while preserving data integrity.
+Understand safe file reorganization within HDFS while preserving data integrity.

 **Deliverable**
 Screenshot of the final HDFS hierarchy with notes on which files were archived and backed up.